 Frameworks for Curriculum Development in Health/Physical Education in all grades.
 In addition,

 the district will disseminate nutrition messages and other nutrition-related materials received from

 the U.S. Department of Agriculture (USDA) to students, staff and the community through a variety

 of media and methods.
-The wellness program coordinator, in consultation with the wellness
+The wellness program coordinators, in consultation with the wellness

 committee, will develop procedures that address nutrition education and promotion.